valsamovich/cs.github.io/Engineering.md

 The [**observer pattern**](http://en.wikipedia.org/wiki/Observer_pattern) is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 In class-based programming, the [**factory method pattern**](http://en.wikipedia.org/wiki/Factory_method_pattern) is a creational pattern which uses factory methods to deal with the problem of creating objects without specifying the exact class of object that will be created.

+In software engineering, the [**adapter pattern**](http://en.wikipedia.org/wiki/Adapter_pattern) is a software design pattern that allows the interface of an existing class to be used from another interface.
+It is often used to make existing classes work with others without modifying their source code.